deepkhurana1999/lekhanai/README.md

 ### Starting Frontend

-Refer to `frontend/start.sh` for frontend startup instructions.
+Refer to `frontend/index.html` to run simplified frontend.

 ## Contributing
 See [Contributing.md](Contributing.md) for guidelines.